November 8, 2011

 Every year, facilities full of hundreds of thousands of eggs manufacture flu vaccines this way.
 The good news is that drug companies have become efficient at this method and it is the cheapest way to mass produce some vaccines.
 That said, it is still time-consuming and expensive.
 And the inside of an egg is not a hospitable environment to all viruses, so many vaccines cannot be produced this way.

-Rather than scrapping the egg and the large investment we already have in it, Eluemuno Blyden has improved the process.
+Rather than scrapping the egg and the large investments the sector has already made in it, Eluemuno Blyden has improved the process.
 Blyden and his team are perfecting a means of growing DNA inside the egg by sticking the genetic material that they want to replicate onto part of a virus that acts as an escort inside the egg.
+They call the technology Poultry Pharm.

 The way the current manufacturing process goes, one egg produces one dose of vaccine, but with Afrivax’s technique, one egg can produce enough DNA to make a dozen or so vaccine doses.